-Nevertheless, the \emph{centralized training with decentralized execution} framework exhibits many limitations.
-Firstly, the existence of an unavoidable central controller makes the framework vulnerable to single point failure and cyber-attack.
-Secondly, training policies of all agents in one single controller may consume massive computation and communication resources, which poses a major challenge to the scalability and flexibility of centralized training methods.
-More importantly, privacy is a major concern in many multi-agent system applications, such as recommendation systems \cite{Richard2007}, agent-mediated e-commerce \cite{He2003}, semantic web services \cite{Such2014}, etc. The requirement of access to other agent's observations, rewards or policies may raise concerns about privacy leakage, which makes centralized training methods questionable for many real-world applications.
+Nevertheless, the \emph{centralized training decentralized execution} framework exhibits many limitations.
+First, the existence of an unavoidable central controller makes the framework vulnerable to single-point failure and cyber-attack.
+Second, training distributed policies in one single controller can require significant computational and communication resources, raising the issue of scalability and flexibility.
+Third, collecting agents' local information may raise concerns about personal information leakage, making it difficult to deploy in real-world applications.